 Crossings

-This series examines pedestrian crossings as structured sites within the city.
-Crosswalks are functional systems, yet their repeated stripes and regulated signals create a graphic stage where individuals enter, intersect, and depart.
+This series examines pedestrian crossings as structured sites of movement within the city.
+Crosswalks are functional systems, yet their repeated stripes and regulated signals create a graphic stage where individuals enter, intersect, hesitate, align briefly, and depart.
+The photographs focus on how people navigate these marked zones within the fixed geometry of the street, where posture, direction, spacing, and attention become more pronounced, revealing moments of coordination, separation, and coexistence within shared public space.